amartyabose/amartyabose.github.io/content/courses/computational-sciences-hands-on/basic-qm/_index.md

 ---
 # Page title
-title: "Basic Quantum Mechanics"
+title: "Quantum Mechanics in 1D"

 # Title for the menu link if you wish to use a shorter link title, otherwise remove this option.
-linktitle: Basic Quantum Mechanics
+linktitle: Quantum Mechanics in 1D

 # Page summary for search engines.
-summary: How do we solve for the eigenstates of simple quantum systems numerically?
+summary: One-dimensional systems are the staple of beginning quantum mechanics courses.
+Various analytic and approximate techniques are utilized to study such systems.
+Numerics gives a unique opportunity to solve all 1D systems to arbitrary required precision.
+How do we do this?
+Can we understand both the spectrum of eigenvalues and eigenstates and the dynamics using numerical methods?
+What can 1D systems tell us about numerical methods in general?

 # Date page published
 date: 2025-02-25